-On this section of our website we’re gathering together further news items, features and advice for anyone interested in sustainability and environmental issues.
+On this section of our website we’re gathering together further news items, features and advice for anyone interested in living a greener, more sustainable outdoor life.

 GP Batteries presents three reasons why switching to rechargeable tech is a smart move for the outdoor enthusiast.